bigcommerce/dev-docs/docs/api-docs/building-checkouts/checkout-consignment.md

 This article discusses how to create and update a consignment.

 ## Overview
-A consignment is a list of items sent to a shopper.
-It is an object that includes at least one physical line item, one shipping address, and one shipping method.
-A checkout will always have one consignment assigned to it, which is the first shipping address.
-An order that ships to several addresses will have multiple consignments.
+A _consignment_ is a list of physical products that will travel together to the purchaser, and it specifies how those items can and will ship.
+It is an object that includes at least one product line item and one shipping address.
+A checkout containing one or more physical products will always have at least one consignment associated with it.
+An order that ships to multiple addresses will have at least one consignment per shipping address.

-The Storefront and Server-to-Server Checkout APIs provide methods for creating a consignment to specify how the items should ship to a particular address.
-Consignment is the way we identify item fulfillment which is a requirement for order creation at checkout.
+The Storefront Checkout and Server-to-Server Checkout APIs provide methods for creating consignments, which are shipments waiting to happen.
+A newly created consignment returns a list of fulfillment options available based on the destination address.
+These APIs also provide methods for updating this consignment to change the destination, add or remove items, and select a fulfillment option.

+A checkout containing physical products is not eligible to become an order until each of its consignments contains a `selected_shipping_option`.

 ### OAuth scopes